daltskin/SmartThingsNet/docs/RulesApi.md

 <a name="executerule"></a>
 # **ExecuteRule**
-> RuleExecutionResponse ExecuteRule (string authorization, string ruleId, string locationId)
+> RuleExecutionResponse ExecuteRule (string ruleId, string locationId)

 Execute a rule